As a tour manager you'll use your love of travel to organise and accompany groups of holidaymakers on tours to a variety of UK and overseas locations

 You can make speculative applications in the autumn, for tours in the following spring/summer.

 You can find the contact details of many tour operators through professional bodies, such as:

 - Association of Independent Tour Operators (AITO)

 - Guild of British Coach Operators

-Once in post, tour managers will be expected to constantly update their own knowledge, for example on the history or culture of a particular area, so that they can provide up-to-date information when accompanying tours.
+Once in post, you'll be expected to keep your knowledge up to date.
+This can include researching the culture and recreational activities of a particular area, so that you can accurately inform holidaymakers when accompanying tours.

-Study tours, conferences and courses are offered by private providers and professional bodies, such as the:
+Study tours, conferences and courses are offered by private providers and professional bodies, such as the ITT and the IATM.

-Active membership of the International Association of Tour Managers (IATM) is open to tour managers with at least one season's experience.
+Active membership of the IATM is open to tour managers with at least one season's experience.
 One season's experience qualifies tour managers for Silver Badge membership; five seasons' experience qualifies them for Gold Badge membership.

-Tour managers may choose to develop a career in other tourism-related areas such as travel agencies, tourist boards or offices, and tourist information centres.
+You could also move into other areas of tourism, working for travel agencies, tourist boards or offices, and tourist information centres.

 It may be possible to set up your own tour operation business, either independently or through a franchise opportunity.
 Having a particular country or specialist area of interest, may be particularly useful in these cases.